ministryofjustice/security-guidance/docs/pre-employment-screening-and-vetting-of-external-candidates-faqs.md

-# Pre-Employment Screening and Vetting FAQs
+# Pre-Employment Screening and Vetting of External Candidates - FAQs

 This document describes pre-employment screening and National Security Vetting when recruiting External Candidates.

 It answers Frequently Asked Questions \(FAQs\) for recruiting managers.

-A downloadable version of this information is available [here](./gs/pre-employment-screening-and-vetting-faqs.docx).
+A downloadable version of this information is available [here](./gs/pre-employment-screening-and-vetting-of-external-candidates-faqs.docx).

 ## Section 1: Pre-employment screening for directly employed staff